Letero/KnowledgeSharing/Ultimate.md

 Compiler sees every number the same way, hexadecimal representation is only user-friendly feature.
 Hence 14 + 3;

-It is one of very few examples when whitepsace becomes token
+It is one of very few examples when whitespace becomes token